Eisenhart Genealogy header

 Conrad Eisenhart

 Conrad Eisenhart arrived in Philadelphia on October 16, 1751 aboard the ship Duke of Wirtemberg, by way of Rotterdam and Cowes, England.
 However his place of birth is unknown.
 Since the 1940s there has been speculation about his relationship to the other 18th Century immigrants, Andreas and George.
 The presence of men named Conrad Eisenhardt (Ysenhart) in and around the village of Dachtel in the Black Forest district as early as 1471 suggests that it was a favored given name in this area.
-Also, Dachtel-born George Eisenhart/Isenhart, who emigrated in 1759, joined Conrad in York Co.
-PA rather than his cousin Andreas in Northampton Co., which also might lead one to believe that Conrad and George had a preexisting tie dating back to their pre-immigration days.
 Furthermore, the family of Conrad’s wife Catharina Maul came from the village of Dagersheim, a community only a few miles from Dachtel.
 On the other hand, a diligent search of the baptism records in Dachtel and some adjacent villages shows no sign of Conrad’s baptism, and one might also speculate that if he had left one of the villages in the district, he would have traveled with Andreas Eisenhart and his family since they arrived in Philadelphia less than a month apart.
-So far, limited DNA testing has been inconclusive, and it is hoped that we will eventually be able recruit additional project members into the study in an attempt to get more insight into Conrad’s origins.
+The Eisenhart YDNA Project has brought some clarity to this mystery in that it has been found that descendants of Conrad and descendants of Immigrant George Eisenhart/Isenhart have an almost identical marker configuration suggesting that they were brothers or half brothers, an idea first postulated by Willis Wolf Eisenhart.
+He based this theory on the fact that George joined Conrad in York County after his 1759 immigration and the two men and their families remained very close until Conrad’s death.
+The DNA marker patterns of Conrad and George are also a match with descendants of Immigrant Andreas, but descendants of Andreas show a bit more variation.
+Current thinking is that Conrad, George, and Andreas all had a common ancestor in Dachtel, but that subsequent ancestors of Conrad and George left the village relatively early, probably well before 1700, and settled in a town or village some distance from Dachtel.
+One of the primary goals of our research activity remains to discover the birthplace of brothers Conrad and George.

 Go to top of page